Business Psychology

 Your development

-Our School of Business and Economics is committed to helping you develop the skills and attributes you need to progress successfully in your chosen career.
+By the end of your degree, you’ll have the skills and attributes you need to progress confidently in your chosen career.

-- Communicate effectively to a wide range of different stakeholder groups and in a number of different formats.
+• communicate effectively orally, electronically and in writing to a wide range of different stakeholder groups and in a number of different formats

 Your future career